top of page

 • Weekly combing and brushing

-• Regular grooming every 6–8 weeks
+• Regular grooming every 6 to 8 weeks

 • Wipe the beard after meals to prevent staining and bacteria